zepinglee/citeproc-js/manual/citeproc-doc.rst

    citeproc.registry.citationreg.citationByItemId

-.. class:: first

 .. [#] For information on valid CSL variable names, please
           refer to the CSL specification, available via http://citationstyles.org/.

 .. [#] The Latin and Cyrillic scripts are referred to here collectively